MrShwhale/TMA-Character-Chart/notes.md

 Type: What kind of group it is (mundane, supernatural) Relationship type: Type of relationship that connects all group members.
 Alignment: Same as above.
-Feeling: General feeling between characters in the group.
 Member ids: List of character ids that are members of this group.

 # Reminders